Blue Cash Preferred® Card from American Express Review: 6% Cash Back at US Supermarkets ($6,000/Year), $84 Disney Bundle Credit

 • YouTube TV

-Disney Bundle credit details.
+Disney Bundle credit details (worth up to $84 a year).
 Get a $7 monthly statement credit after using your enrolled Blue Cash Preferred Card to spend $9.99 or more each month on a subscription to the Disney Bundle.
 Valid only at DisneyPlus.com, Hulu.com, or Plus.espn.com in the U.S. Subscription subject to auto-renewal.

 If you already have this card, you activate this offer here.

 If you spend the max cap of $500 a month at supermarkets, at 6% back that would net you $360 cash back in a year.
 Minus the $95 annual fee, and you’ll still earn $265 net cash back on $6,000 of spending, for an net overall cash back rate of 4.4%.
-That’s still a good year-round cash back rate for groceries, and I’m completely ignoring the US streaming subscriptions category.
+That’s still a good year-round cash back rate for groceries, and I’m completely ignoring the US streaming subscriptions category (also growing in my household).
+We also take advantage of the $84 in annual Disney Bundle credits.

 Alternatively, the Blue Cash Everyday® Card from American Express offers 3% Cash Back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%) and other perks but with no annual fee.
 See application for current welcome bonus.
 Terms apply.
 (See Rates and Fees)